m. c. de marco: The New Kitchen Cookbook

 Honey Cake

 The new kitchen still lacks a springform pan or any other sort of cake pan, so it’s fortunate that loaf pans are allowed for honey cake.
-Smitten Kitchen reinterpreted Marcy Goldman’s recipe, and I have reinterpreted it here.
+Smitten Kitchen reinterpreted Marcy Goldman’s recipe, and I have re-reinterpreted it here.

 Makes 2–3 loaves.